nealrichardson/httptest/README.md

 Mocks stored by `capture_requests` are written out as plain-text files.
 By storing fixtures as human-readable files, you can more easily confirm that your mocks look correct, and you can more easily maintain them if the API changes subtly without having to re-record them (though it is easy enough to delete and recapture).
 Text files also play well with version control systems, such as git.

-When recording requests, `httptest` looks for and redacts the standard ways that auth credentials are returned in responses, so you won't accidentally publish your personal tokens.
-The redacting behavior is fully customizable: you can programmatically sanitize or truncate other parts of the request and response, including the URL and response body.
+When recording requests, `httptest` redacts the standard ways that auth credentials are passed, so you won't accidentally publish your personal tokens.
+The redacting behavior is fully customizable: you can programmatically sanitize or alter other parts of the request and response.
 See `vignette("redacting")` for details.

 ### In your vignettes